Reliable fairness auditing with semi-supervised inference: Preliminaries

 To ensure that group-specific performance metrics can be estimated, we further assume that there is sufficient labeled and unlabeled data within each of the groups defined by $A$.
 To this end, let $n_a = \sum_{i=1}^n I(A_i = a)$ and $N_a = \sum_{i=n+1}^{n+N} I(A_i = a)$ denote the number of labeled and unlabeled observations in the group with $A = a$, respectively.
 We assume that $n_a/n \to \rho_a \in (0,1)$ as $n \to\infty$ and $N_a/N \to \rho_a \in (0,1)$ as $N \to\infty$ for each $a$.
 These assumptions, together with assumption (ii), imply that $n_a/N_a \to 0 $ as $n \to\infty$.

 We make no assumptions on the ML model, denoted as $\fhat$, other than that it is trained on a dataset, $\Dsc_{\train}$, that is independent of the validation dataset.
-The validity of our method does not require the ML model to approximate the underlying regression function (i.e., the model is correctly specified for $\E(Y \mid \bX)$).
-In practice, models are commonly trained with weakly-supervised or semi-supervised methods that accommodate scenarios with scarce labeled data or simply use pre-trained models, such as large language models or computer vision algorithms \cite[e.g.,][]{yu_enabling_2018, seyyed-kalantari_underdiagnosis_2021}.
+In practice, models are commonly trained with weakly-supervised methods that accommodate scenarios with scarce labeled data or simply use pre-trained models, such as LLMs or computer vision algorithms \cite[e.g.,][]{yu_enabling_2018, seyyed-kalantari_underdiagnosis_2021}.
 The predictions of $Y$ are denoted as $S = \fhat(\bX)$ and are available for all $(n+N)$ observations in the validation data.
-We obtain the final classification for $Y$ as $D = I(S\ge c)$ for some pre-specified threshold $c \in (0, 1)$.
+The final classification for $Y$ is $D = I(S\ge c)$ for some pre-specified threshold $c \in (0, 1)$.